lqhuang/typed-settings/README.md

 - Settings are defined as type-hinted `attrs` classes.

-- Typed Settings’ `settings` decorator adds automatic type converstion for option values and makes your settings class frozen (immutable) by default.
+- Typed Settings’ `settings` decorator adds automatic type converstion for option values and can optionally make your settings frozen (immutable).

 - Settings can currently be loaded from: